Dental implants offer an alternative to dentures. You'll need dental surgery to position the implants.

-Some people may not be a candidate for dental implants.
-Thus a critical step in the implant process is a consultation and assessment.
-Your consultant will review your complete medical history and a complete oral assessment will be made.
+Some people may not be a candidate for dental implants, so a critical step in the implant process is a consultation and assessment.
+Your consultant will review your complete medical history and make an oral assessment.

 What happens during dental implant surgery?

-Your consultant will make a small hole in your gum and drill a small hole in your jawbone.
+This is also known as immediate implant surgery.
+During the procedure, your consultant will make a small hole in your gum and drill a small hole in your jawbone.
 A titanium rod will be placed in the hole with an abutment (connection point) exposed on the surface of your gum.
 The replacement tooth or teeth are then attached.
-This is called one-stage or immediate implant.

-Sometimes implant surgery is performed in two stages.
-During two-stage implant surgery only the rod is inserted into your jawbone.
+If the surgery is performed in two stages, only the rod is inserted into your jawbone.
 You won’t be able to see the implant as the rod will be under your gum.
-You may be given a temporary set of dentures to wear while you jaw heals.
-If you wore dentures before your surgery your consultant may adjust them so they can be worn during the healing period.
+You may be given a temporary set of dentures to wear while your jaw heals.
+If you wore dentures before your surgery, your consultant may adjust them so they can be worn during the healing period.

-A few months later when your jaw has healed you will have another small procedure to attach the abutment to the rod(s).
-An impression of your gums with the abutments will be taken so that dental laboratory can produce your new teeth.
-You will need to return for a follow-up appointment to have your new teeth fitted.
+A few months later when your jaw has healed, you'll have another small procedure to attach the abutment to the rod(s).
+An impression of your gums with the abutments will be taken so that the dental laboratory can produce your new teeth.
+You'll need to return for a follow-up appointment to have your new teeth fitted.

-You will need to eat soft food for the first few days after your surgery.
-Be sure and follow the instructions we give you about cleaning and brushing the area.
-Take over the counter pain relief such as paracetamol if needed.
+You'll need to eat soft food for the first few days after your surgery.
+Make sure you follow the instructions we give you about cleaning and brushing the area.
+Take over-the-counter pain relief such as paracetamol if needed.

-Once you are fully recovered your new implants and teeth should perform just like natural teeth.
+Once you're fully recovered, your new implants and teeth should look and perform just like natural teeth.

 Specific complication of dental implant surgery may include:

-- Fusion failure (implant does not fuse to jaw bone)
+- fusion failure (implant doesn't fuse to jaw bone).